deepreinforce-ai/CUDA-L2/README.md

 - [ ] Extend to more GPUs (Ada Lovelace, Hopper, Blackwell).
 - [ ] Easy deployment for open-source LLMs.

+## FAQ

+**Q: Do A100 kernels apply to other machines like RTX 3090 or H100?**

+A: Ideally, kernels trained on A100 should only be used on A100.
+They might have speedup on other machines, but it's not guaranteed.
+We will progressively release kernels trained on different machines.

+**Q: What if I need matrix dimensions (M, N, K) not found in your configurations?**

+A:
+1. You can find the nearest neighbor configuration (larger than yours) and pad with zeros.
+2. Feel free to post your dimensions on GitHub issues.
+We are happy to release kernels for your configuration.

 ## Installation & Setup